 We aim to integrate sustainability into our business by harnessing the passion and creativity of our staff so that it is of personal relevance to them and becomes an innate aspect of our business.
-We produced Thank-You videos to showcase the impact of our community development work, and several other videos to increase awareness on our overall CRS approach, energy and water management, and food waste and single-use plastics initiatives.
+In 2024, we will launch an internal engagement CRS video which was aimed at building awareness around the group's goals set in Vision 2030 and overall sustainability vision.